CPAN-Security/security.metacpan.org/_blog/2026-01-10-CPANSec-Retrospective-2025.md

 ## Final words
 This has been an interesting and productive year.
-A few more contributors have stepped up and made a positive impact, and we have made a positive mark on the security posture of our ecosystem.
+A few more contributors have stepped up and made a positive impact, and we have made a good mark on the security posture of our ecosystem.

-While the group hasn't met as regularly as in 202, we have still managed to find time to do much!
+While the group hasn't met as regularly as in 2024, we have still managed to find time to do much!
-As for 2026, much is already happening in the background!
+As for 2026, much is already happening in the background.
 Stay in touch if you are interested, and if you have some tuits to spare…

 ### Join CPANSec!
-And finally, a reminder: CPAN Security Group is a volunteer effort!
+And finally, a reminder: CPAN Security Group is a volunteer effort.
 This group's success and capability to respond depends on volunteer efforts by Perl and CPAN experts with a passion for security and sustainability.
-If you are such a person, then [reach out to us](https://security.metacpan.org/#learn-more--contribute)!
+If you are such a person, then [reach out to us](https://security.metacpan.org/#learn-more--contribute).